Innovation - how accurately do individuals rate themselves at work?

 A research collaboration between Professor Neil Anderson and Dr Kristina Potočnik from the University of Edinburgh Business School investigated innovation competency as part of wider appraisal of management level employees.
 Data on nearly 3000 employees were analysed.

-The general findings show that innovation can be evaluated by different individuals in an organization in different ways.
+And how do we evaluate innovation?
+The general findings show that innovation can be evaluated by different individuals in an organisation in different ways.

 Anderson and Potočnik found that innovation was perceived differently by the target individual compared to those with whom they worked.
 Target individuals tended to underrate their innovation competence compared to supervisors, subordinates, peers and others in the workplace.